-Mutual masturbation is a handy option in the partner play toolkit; there are a lot of fun ways to build up the suspense and sexual energy without having to lay a finger on the other person.
+Mutual masturbation is a handy option in the partner play toolkit.
+There are many fun ways to build suspense and sexual energy without touching the other person.
 Not sure how it all works?
 Here’s a guide to getting off with each other.

 Why Masturbate When You Can Have Sex?

-Depending on how the two of you communicate with each other, this could be as quick as telling the other person to stay put while you bring yourself to orgasm, talking about it through different devices, or maybe even making a game out of it.
+Depending on how you communicate with each other, “this discussion” could simply take the form of telling the other person to stay put while you bring yourself to orgasm.
+It could also mean talking about masturbation via text or phone, or maybe even making a show-and-tell game out of it.
 There isn’t a hard and fast rule about how these conversations start; all that needs to happen is open communication in a non-judgmental space.

-Try finding a film (I recommend taking a peak at Courtney Trouble’s QueerPorn.TV for some excellent scenes) that shows or alludes to mutual masturbation.
-Maybe send a mid-day text with a clip to gauge interest.
-Or take a moment to show your partner the scene while in bed, and have a real discussion about the fantasy of watching each other masturbate.
-If you’re more inclined towards reading, look for erotic stories in digital magazines like Aurore and send a link to your partner’s phone.
+Try finding a film (I recommend taking a peak at Courtney Trouble’s QueerPorn.TV for some excellent scenes) that shows or alludes to mutual masturbation; you might want to send a midday text, with a clip, to gauge your partner’s interest.
+Or take a moment to show your partner the scene while in bed, and have a real discussion about the fantasy – or possibility – of watching each other masturbate.
+If you’re more inclined toward reading, look for erotic stories in digital magazines like Aurore and send a link to your partner’s phone.

 Mutual masturbation is a beautiful and hot way to connect with your partner in a low-stakes, fun environment.